Autism Spectrum Disorder Overview

 Importance of early diagnosis

-Autism spectrum disorder can be managed.
-Children do not "outgrow" ASD, but studies show that early diagnosis and intervention lead to significantly improved outcomes.
+People with ASD can live fulfilling lives.
+Children do not "outgrow" ASD, but studies show that early diagnosis and individualized supports lead to significantly improved outcomes in the long-term.
 It is important to learn the signs and act early.
-The earlier you get help, the better for your child.
+The earlier you get support, the better for your child.

 What are the signs of autism spectrum disorder?